dicacid/gemini-cli-ipad/README.md

 ```bash
 python gemini-cli.py --interactive
 ```
-In interactive mode, you can also attach images using:
+In interactive mode, you can attach images using:
 `Your prompt --image path/to/image.jpg`

 ## Compatibility